JonNData/SQL/medium-hard-sql.md

 D. ALTER TABLE Student add column (F_name);

 Solution: B
 ALTER TABLE command allows a user to add a new column to a table.
 Option B is correct syntax of ALTER to add a column in the table.

+Q9) ‘Sid’ in “ENROLLED” table is ‘Foreign Key’ referenced by ‘Sid’ in “STUDENT” table.
+Now you want to insert a record into the ENROLLED table.
+Which of the following option(s) will insert a row in ENROLLED table successfully?
+INSERT INTO ENROLLED values(53667, '15-420', 'C');
+INSERT INTO ENROLLED values(53666, '15-421', 'C');
+INSERT INTO ENROLLED values(53667, '15-415', 'C');
+INSERT INTO ENROLLED values(53666, '15-415', 'C');
+A. 1 and 3
+B. Only 3
+C. 2 and 4
+D. Only 4